nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. TaskManager shows a list of tasks
 3. User requests to delete a specific task in the list
-4. TaskManager deletes the task
+4. TaskManager deletes the task<br>
    Use case ends.

 **Extensions**